-Students may also take courses from the UWC's Institute of Social Development which offers graduate level courses on the social and economic challenges that developing countries have to meet to transform successfully.
+Students may also take courses from the UWC's Institute for Social Development which offers graduate level courses on the social and economic challenges that developing countries have to meet to transform successfully.
 These courses are designed for those planning a career in the field of economic and social development as policy-makers, activists, administrators, developers, researchers or teachers at universities.

 UWC offers a wide range of courses in a variety of disciplines, including business, education, health sciences, humanities, mathematics and natural sciences.
 Students seeking courses in the social sciences can also take advantage of offerings from UWC's Institute for Social Development.

 Your instruction will also come from government, religious, business, civic and community leaders who continue to build this nation, citizens who have dedicated their lives to a new South Africa, people who have contributed to its ability to rise above apartheid to bring about reconciliation and inclusiveness.

 You will observe firsthand how people of traditionally divided groups come together to act collectively for the common good — and succeed.